learn-co-curriculum/phase-3-control-flow-loops/README.md

 ## Learning Goals

-- Write basic loops with the `whie` construct
+- Write basic loops with the `while` construct
-- Use the `times` method to run a block of code a specified number of times
+- Use the `#times` method to run a block of code a specified number of times

 ## Introduction